TinCan86/weather-vite-app/README.md

-# Roberts weather application
+# Weather application

 ## Description

 This is a weather webapplication with data from openweathermap.
 Its an SSR with real-time editing in development environment.
-Try it, its fast ;)

 ## Getting started